-Picking wheels for your preferred discipline of skateboarding can be difficult sometimes, as there are many factors that go into a wheel that may benefit your riding style better.
+Picking wheels for your preferred discipline of skateboarding can be difficult sometimes, as there are many factors that go into a wheel that may benefit your riding style.

 One of the main factors that goes into picking a set of wheels is the core of the wheel, which is where the bearings go and what supports the surrounding urethane.
-Different core sizes, shapes and materials can effect the way a wheel performs and this page will give you a basic run down on what cores are best for what.
+Different core sizes, shapes and materials can effect the way a wheel performs and this page will give you a basic run down on what cores are best for what kinds of riding.

-Having a large core in a wheel will benefit a few different styles of riding a bit differently.
+Having a large core in a wheel will benefit a few different styles of riding in different ways.
 When you have a wheel with a larger core your weight is displaced more evenly throughout the wheel because the core covers much more of the overall width of the wheel.
-You will notice that a having a larger core will promote a faster roll speed because there is less core deformation meaning less bearing deformation therefore there is less friction slowing down the wheel.
+You will notice that a having a larger core will promote a faster roll speed because there is less core deformation and bearing deformation, therefore there is less friction slowing down the wheel.

 Freeriding with large cores

-Pros: When it comes to freeriding there are some benefits to having a large core as well as there are some downsides.
-Having more displaced weight like explained above is a major benefit because it allows your wheels to wear more evenly and prevents coning.
-Wheels will also slide much more smoothly because in most larger core wheels like the Blood Orange Morgans, Divine Berserkers or Rad Glides the cores are very precise and the bearings fit very snug allowing for a lack of bearing slop inside the core.
+Pros: When it comes to freeriding with a large core wheel there are both benefits and downsides.
+Having more displaced weight, like explained above, is a major benefit because it allows your wheels to wear more evenly and prevents coning.
+Wheels will also slide much more smoothly because in most larger core wheels like the Blood Orange Morgans, Divine Berserkers or Venom Harlots the cores are very precise and the bearings fit very snug, resulting in less bearing slop.